-All images are photographed on the same white lace cloth.
-The exception being images under UV light where a black background is used to emphasise the glow.
+All images are photographed on one of two white lace cloths.
+Exception: Iimages under UV light where a black background is used to emphasise the glow.

 |Value||As I am a collector and not an antique dealer then retail values are not presented.|

 |Description||A brief description of the main features.|

 |Material||This loosely discribes the material used to produce the juicer.
 Eg Ceramic, Plastic - Bakelite, Glass - Pink.
 Metal - Iron with wood handle.

 Hopefully I will be able to eventually be more specific about the materials used. eg. When a ceramic is actually porcelain, bone china, clays, etc.

 When colours are described they are as I see them.
 You may see the colours differently.
 Be sure to allow for how my camera and more especially your computer sees and displays the colour.

 |Measurements of handmade items or items manufactured over a long period of time can vary noticeably.

 | Diameter measures distance across a 'round' item.
 If not the widest point the location for the measurement will be indicated

 Width measures shortest distance across a 'straight' sided item.